onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-16-2025.md

 **This sprint**

-1. Onboard 5 new consensus nodes run by QuickNode.
+1. Onboard 5 new consensus nodes that will be run by QuickNode.
 2. Continue Flow tokenomics framework discussion with Dete

 ---